mvcds/my-library/summaries/toxic-positivity/6 - The key to happiness.md

 > Due to the [[5 - Historical context for Toxic Positivity]], many people grow up learning that negativity has to be avoided or repressed.
-Positivity is the only option – the key to [[happiness]].
+Positivity is the only option – the key to [[happiness]]

 ---